Warrior (TV series): Season 2 (2020)

+Season 3 (2023)

 Production

 In 1971, Bruce Lee developed a concept for a television series titled Ah Sahm, about a martial artist in the American Old West.
 However, Lee had difficulty pitching the series to Warner Bros. and Paramount.
 According to Lee's widow, Linda Lee Cadwell, Warner Bros. retooled and renamed Lee's concept into Kung Fu, starring David Carradine in the lead role.
 Warner Bros. stated that they had already begun developing a similar concept, created by writers and producers Ed Spielman and Howard Friedlander, which was later confirmed by Fred Weintraub's memoir and Matthew E. Polly's authoritative biography.
 According to these sources, Bruce Lee was not cast in the lead role in part because of his ethnicity, but more so because of his accent.

 In 2015, Perfect Storm Entertainment and Bruce Lee's daughter, Shannon Lee, announced that the series would be produced and would air on Cinemax, and that filmmaker Justin Lin would serve as co-producer with Lee.
 Production began on October 22, 2017, in Cape Town, South Africa, at Cape Town Film Studios.
 The first season featured ten episodes and premiered on April 5, 2019.